streamingfast/bstream/README.md

 ## Overview

-All streaming features of dfuse use this package.
+All streaming features of streamingfast use this package.

 Sources include: